chenzhr23/psiFinder_snakemake/README.md

   - [Run psiFinder snakemake](#run-psiFinder-snakemake)

 ### Pre-installation
 **psiFinder_snakemake** requires **snakemake/seqtk/cutadapt/STAR/bedtools/gtfToGenePred and several perl/python/R packages** pre-installation and predominantly used in unix-based operating systems.
-Therefore, for the usability of **psiFinder_snakemake**, we recommend running all the tools and scripts in WSL2 (WSL2 installation guide: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/) or unix-based system with R and python.
+Therefore, for the usability of **psiFinder_snakemake**, we recommend running all the tools and scripts in WSL2 (WSL2 installation guide: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/) or unix-based system with perl, python and R.

 Required perl modules:
 ```perl